leotulipan/bawag-csv-to-koraccount/README.md

 ## Input Format

-The CSV has the following format.
+The CSV has the following format:

+ANSI encoding (ruby might default to UTF8?)

 Field Separator: ;